 To comply with the EU Taxonomy, the criteria for fossil gas include limitations on emissions and switching to renewable power or low-carbon fuels by the end of 2035.
-For nuclear energy, the criteria include comprehensive safety and waste management rules.
+For nuclear energy. the criteria include comprehensive safety and waste management rules.

-Enabling activities directly enable other activities to make a substantial contribution to an environmental objective.
+ties directly enable other activities to make a substantial contribution to an environmental obiective.